 General and Administrative.
-General and administrative expenses increased 23%, from \$3.4 million in the three months ended March 31, 2006 to \$4.2 million in the same period in 2007.
-The increase in dollars was primarily due to an increase in personnel costs of \$651,000 of which \$405,000 was related to stock-based compensation, an increase in professional services of \$78,000, and an increase in facilities and other costs of \$42,000.
-As a percentage of revenue, general and administrative expenses were 11% and 12% for the three months ended March 31, 2006 and 2007, respectively.
-As a percentage of revenue, the increase in general and administrative expenses in 2007 as compared to 2006 was primarily a result of additional stock-based compensation expense due to our adoption of SFAS 123R in 2006.
-We expect that our general and administrative expenses will increase in absolute dollars as a result of additional stock-based compensation expense due to our adoption of SFAS 123R in 2006 and to the extent that we expand our operations and incur additional costs in connection with being a public company, including expenses related to professional fees and insurance.
+General and administrative expenses increased 6%, from \$3.8 million in the three months ended June 30, 2006 to \$4.1 million in the same period in 2007.
+The increase in dollars was primarily due to an increase in personnel costs of \$323,000, an increase in stock-based compensation of \$369,000, partially offset by a decrease in bad debt expense of \$481,000.
+As a percentage of revenue, general and administrative expenses were 12% for both the three months ended June 30, 2006 and 2007.
+We expect that our general and administrative expenses will increase in absolute dollars as a result of additional stock-based compensation expense and to the extent that we expand our operations and incur additional costs in connection with being a public company, including expenses related to professional fees and insurance.